afrigeri/pix2vec/docs/index.rst

 cubes into vector GIS files.

-The vector representation of the cube ground pixels is saved into a geopackage file, thus the data can be queried as you would with a database.
+The vector representation of the cube ground pixels is saved into a geopackage file, thus, the data can be queried as you would with a database.

 .. toctree::
    :maxdepth: 2